TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-publicipquotainsight.md

 # We ran diagnostics on your resource and found the following issue
 <!--issueDescription-->
-Databricks Culuster scaling failed due to exceeding the quota of '800' resources of type 'Microsoft.Network/publicIPAddresses' per resource group <!--$ResourceGroup-->[ResourceGroup]<!--/$ResourceGroup-->.
+Databricks Cluster scaling failed due to exceeding the quota of '800' resources of type 'Microsoft.Network/publicIPAddresses' per resource group <!--$ResourceGroup-->[ResourceGroup]<!--/$ResourceGroup-->.
 <!--/issueDescription-->

 ## **Recommended Steps**